gigawhitlocks/emacs-configs/README.md

 ;;; here we are for better or worse
 ;;;
 ;;; Code:

-(defun bootstrap ()
-  "Install use-package and melpa to prepare for installation of other packages."

   ;; manual PATH management
   (setenv "PATH" (concat (getenv "PATH") ":/usr/local/bin"))